 - Click Save & close to save the widget and activate it.

 Now let’s take a look at the sticky buttons that trigger the forms.
-At the moment, there are three types of ready-made buttons available with Getsitecontrol.
+Below, we’ll review the three most popular types of “Contact us” buttons, but you can check other options in the sticky button gallery.

 Sticky side button

-A classic button that sticks to the side of your page when visitors scroll it down.
-You can change the call-to-action on it and use something like “Any questions?” or “Need help?” instead of standard “Contact Us” to add some personal touch.
+This is a classic button that sticks to the side of your page when visitors scroll it down.
+You can change the call to action on it and use something like “Any questions?” or “Need help?” instead of a standard “Contact Us” to add some personal touch.

 Sticky button with text